wp-plugins/paginated-effects-gallery/readme.txt

 * Fixed bug for displaying multiple galleries on the same page

 = 0.3 =
-* Removed deprecated jQuery method
+* Fixes for deprecated jQuery calls

+= 0.4 =
+* Fixes for users experiencing problems with the effects settings
+* Included jQuery UI project